A job appointment letter is a legal document that a candidate receives once they have gone through a job interview and got selected.

 When it comes to the signature part, the employer should sign off with not only their signature but also mention their full names and an association stamp and stick.

-Note: An employer sends an appointment letter to the job candidate before they join the company to give them time to review the terms and conditions before submitting their acceptance.
-This is usually done by signing a duplicate copy of an appointment letter and sending it to the employer for record-keeping, future reference, and indicating their acceptance of the job.
+An employer sends an appointment letter to the candidate before they join the company to give them time to review the terms and conditions before submitting their acceptance.
+This is usually done by signing a duplicate copy of an appointment letter and sending it to the employer for record-keeping, future reference, and indicating their acceptance.

 Special Considerations

-When crafting a job appointment letter, there are some special considerations or tips that an employer should keep in mind when writing this letter.
+When crafting an appointment letter, there are some special considerations or tips that an employer should keep in mind when writing this letter.
 Some of these important tips are as follows:

 Formal tone